Eshop-project/CS-350/docs/plan/Milestone_3/Code.md

 ### Milestone_3 Sprint

-I have no idea what the format of this is supposed to be so I'll explain the print that the team preformed for the last week and a half and explain the programming side of what was done.
+I have no idea what the format of this is supposed to be so I'll explain the sprint that the team preformed for the last week and a half and explain the programming side of what was done.

 ## Sprint Plan
 - We will add html files and css, along with @Bootstrap to make the website look pretty.